BG3-Community-Library-Team/bg3-community/Screenarchery/Screenarchery-ref.md

 - **Black screen when launching the game:** inject dll or disable IgcsDof.fx; if you close the game while being in the DOF session, it will get stuck

 - Make sure `IgcsDof.fx` is the last in the order.
 (It depends, but you probably don't know what the fudge you are doing, so keep it last)

+### Parallax Depth of Feild
+- **Some objects/parts of the image are blurred weirdly:** increase Interval and Delay to 4 frames